 Dam.

-Come on a unique nature tour in Estonia, a regular seal-watching trip (aka. human-watching show for seals) to see these awesome mammals, have a memorable boat ride and hear the stories and legends of the Estonian islands we are passing.
-Like all our tours and day trips, it starts comfortably with a pick-up from Tallinn.
-We take you to the natural habitat of grey seals every Sunday in July, August and September but private tours on different dates are also available.
-We know you want to come.
-Seal with it!
+Come on a unique nature tour in Estonia, a regular seal-watching trip (aka. human-watching show for seals) to see these awesome mammals, have a memorable boat ride, and hear the stories and legends of the Estonian islands we are passing.
+Private tours on various dates are also available; please request them here.
+From 2025, we also offer seal-watching with a purpose-built wildlife-watching boat, more info here.